-Ok, to let you know who you are actually ďtalkingĒ with, I will bore you with information about me.
+Ok, to let you know who you are actually “talking” with, I will bore you with information about myself.

-My name is Richard Foster.
-I go by Rick, but am sure that there are others names that I am called.
+My name is Richard Foster, but I go by Rick.
+And of course, I am sure that there are others names that I am called.
 One of them always seems to be Greg.
-I canít even tell you how many times someone actually calls me Greg.
-I wonder.
-Do I look like a Greg?
+I can’t even tell you how many times someone actually calls me Greg.
+I wonder, Do I look like a Greg?

-After dental school, I worked in a community health center providing dental care to those that could not afford it.
+After dental school, I could not figure out what i wanted to do, so I worked in a community health center providing dental care to those that could not afford it.
 I really enjoyed working in this setting because it allowed me to help those that truly needed it, while also allowing me to see and do things that I will never forget.
 Another great thing about working in this position was that it was a salaried position.
 I knew exactly how much money I would be getting each month.
 I had student loans to pay off ($850 each month for 10 years - thank you very much) and I really liked to know how much money I would have left to actually live off of.

-As for being in an educational setting vs. private practice one, for me, education seems to be what I should be doing.† It was a natural progression to leave the clinical setting of public health dentistry and into the educational arena.
+I am always asked about being in education verses a private practice.
+For me, education seems to be what I should be doing.
+It was a natural progression for me to leave a clinical setting in public health and enter into the educational arena.
 Gee, I hope I was right.